igs-jcsilva-lab/ISCA/README.md

 # targeted_assembly
 A pipeline to perform targeted assembly of individual loci given WGS reads, reference genome assemblies, and a primary reference annotation (GFF3)

-* Note that this is a work in progress and this tutorial will be updated once it has passed the stage of proof-of-concept.
+* Note that this is a work in progress and this tutorial will be updated with more detail once it has passed the stage of proof-of-concept.

 # Complete steps:
 1. Map an annotated reference genome to other assembled genomes